cits3007/cits3007.github.io/src/assessment.md

 The quizzes, tests and exam do contain theoretical questions, but are also intended to assess *practical* skills and knowledge.
-They're not completed on paper, but instead on computer (your own, for quizzes and tests, or a lab computer, for the exam) and they may ask you to write compileable and executable code, or to investigate the properties of the standard [CITS3007 development environment](/faq/#cits3007-sde).
+They're not completed on paper, but instead on your own computer, and they may ask you to write compileable and executable code, or to investigate the properties of the standard [CITS3007 development environment](/faq/#cits3007-sde).
 So make sure you have